mit1812/dec-hex-converter/README.md

 ## Getting Started

-You can either clone the repo directly and run the `npm start` command or alternatively if you would just like to use the api then it is hosted [here](https://decimal-to-hexadecimal.herokuapp.com/api-docs/api-docs)
+You can either clone the repo directly and run the `npm start` command or alternatively if you would just like to use the hosted api then documentation can be found [here](https://decimal-to-hexadecimal.herokuapp.com/api-docs/api-docs)

-For Api documentation visit:
-locally:
-/api-docs

 ## # To do: